kyb3rcipher/parrot-arm/README.md

 ## Use

 This repository contains two main scripts, `rpi.sh` to create the root filesystem, and `image-creation.sh` to build the image.
-Before starting them, you need to install some packages on a Debian based system.
+Before starting them, you need to install some packages on a Parrot OS system.

 #### Requirements

-    sudo chmod +x ./requirements.sh

-then run
+Just run:

     ./requirements.sh